JordanDotPy/BiasNewsDetector/README.md

 In our capstone project, I contributed in three main ways.
 Towards the beginning, I took a deep dive dive into exploring the doc2vec algorithm and evaluating whether or not it could capture political bias in news articles.
 Later, I assisted in experimentation with filtering the sentiment output from SpaCy to better capture bias when we decided on that as our main tool.
 Finally, I developed some UI features to improve the usability of our tool, like a pop-up tooltip explaining the analysis when hovering over highlighted text in our analysis output.

 From this experience I gained exposure to a variety of NLP tools and techniques, like SpaCy, gensim, and the doc2vec text encoding algorithm.
 I think I succeeded in working collaboratively for the good of the team, which challenged me by forcing me to sacrifice some of my more ambitious goals for the project in favor of a simpler, smaller product.

+#### Xander Hatton:

+My areas of contribution to our project were largely related to user experience, quality assurance, and security concerns.
+I took the web infrastructure Jordan created and identified and fixed areas of concern for user experience.
+This allowed me to grow my skills in QA and web development.
+I also raised concerns with future development plans due to security concerns.
+The first major portion of my work on the project was identifying which web scraping option led to the best outcomes for our use case, with newspaper3k being the best option.
+Once the frontend was developed I added various UX features, like displaying errors and progress messages.
+Finally, I helped identify security concerns with our user feedback system.

+I gained a lot of exposure to machine learning through this project, along with advancing my QA skills on a project I was more directly involved in.
+This was the first team-based project I worked on after learning QA, and getting to implement what I learned was very rewarding.

 ## Summary of Hours and Justification
 Provide a detailed summary of hours worked by each team member, justifying the effort corresponding to at least 45 hours per member.